sayak119/Knowledge-Value/README.md

 ![Extension](images/extension.png)

-* Toggle Developer mode to On and select **Load Unpacked** and select the KnowMore-Client and click on Open.
+* Toggle Developer mode to On and select **Load Unpacked** and select Knowledge-Value and click on Open.

 ![Developer Mode](images/devMode.png)